 Safely eject thumb drives

 What we have turned on is write caching.
-When files are saved to the thumb drive, the job appears to be finished and you can immediately get on with other tasks on the computer.
+This means that when files are saved to the thumb drive, the task appears to be finished and you can immediately get on with other tasks on the computer.
 While you carry on and do other tasks, Windows works in the background writing those files to the thumb drive.

 This could corrupt files and to avoid this you must now eject the thumb drive.
 Go to the right side of the taskbar, click the up arrow to open the tray of icons, click the thumb drive icon and select Eject xxx (whatever the name of the device is).